Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 The spaceport perfectly demonstrated why being scared of them, even if one liked them, was a perfectly sane response: it was unrecognizable.
 Its open expanse of concrete looked more like a whole town being slapped down in rough but functional fashion, in mere hours.
 From the air she could even make out its districts as her plane circled slowly overhead, slowed to a hover, and then kissed down onto the landing pad.

-She wasn’t in any position to really appreciate it, though---She was too exhausted, too emotionally and physically numb.
+She wasn’t in any position to really appreciate it, though - She was too exhausted, too emotionally and physically numb.
 She and the plane were both running on their last reserves, and had barely made it to the camp at all.
 They’d been forced to land elsewhere, been searched by a grim Claw of Stonebacks.
 Their heads had been scanned, and that alone made Yulna’s imagination turn anxious circles as she slotted it into the sickening history unfolding all around her and found that it could be made to explain much.

 The shorter hop to Lavmuy had been a silent one.
 Myun had relaxed once she knew the other Sisters were “clean” and had finally acknowledged that she was in pain.
 The ugly injury up one side of her face might never heal properly even with the very best in Gaoian medicine, especially not after leaving it untreated for so long.
-It was a shame, too---she’d been so unconsciously pretty that Yulna had had to flatten her ears and shake her head in frustration sometimes.
+It was a shame, too - she’d been so unconsciously pretty that Yulna had had to flatten her ears and shake her head in frustration sometimes.

 Human and Gaoian medics met her on the landing pad but quickly declared that there wasn’t much they could do besides dress the wound as a safeguard against infection.
 Getting her to a hospital with the equipment and expertise she needed simply wasn’t an option for now.
 There would be surgery and dentistry later, but those resources simply weren’t available for the moment, and so Myun remained at the Mother-Supreme’s side where she belonged.